 4 Hours of Planning Time with the Teaching Artist and Team

-These planning sessions between you, your partner teaching artist, and a KCYA or KC STEM staff member, will help you plan which specific Launch modules will be taught or reinforced through arts integration.
+These planning sessions between you, your partner teaching artist, and a KCYA staff member, will help you plan which specific Launch modules (or other STEM curriculum) will be taught or reinforced through arts integration.

 7 Classroom Visits by the Teaching Artist